DanielSuryanto123/Portofolio/README.md

 Hi, I'm Daniel 👋
 ---
 **📌About** <br>
-Hi, I'm Daniel Suryanto, also known as Daniel.
-I specialize in Game design and Level design.
+Hi, I'm Currently a student at Bina Nusantara University, majoring in Game Application and Technology 🎮 I specialize in Game design and Level design.

 **📩Email** <br>
-hi@fajar.io
+<a href="mailto:danielsuryanto901@gmail.com">Daniel Suryanto</a>

 <br>